Azure/ARO-RP/docs/testing.md

 E2e tests can also be run locally as follows:
 - Make sure that you meet the requirements from [Prepare the database and run the rp](./deploy-development-rp.md) (do not create the database yet)
 - Source the [helper script](../hack/e2e/run-rp-and-e2e.sh) to set the proper ENV variables.
-If you run the tests locally, run  `export LOCAL_E2E=true` env before sourcing the helper file.
 - Run the rp
 - Validate the RP is running properly by hitting the `/healthz` route
 - Register a subscription where to run the e2e